feedpapers/limnopapers/README_header.md

 ## Scope

 The keywords and journal choices reflect a focus on limnology (the study of inland waters).
-However, they are meant to exclude related topics such as fisheries ecology, water resources engineering, estuarine/marine ecology, and ecological genetics.
+They are also meant to exclude related topics such as fisheries ecology, water resources engineering, estuarine/marine ecology, ecological genetics, and the study of specific "inland seas" like the North American Great Lakes.

 ## Feed status